cityofaustin/Residential-Permitting/_project_steps/deck/define.md

 ### Electric permits

-Having electricity on your deck requires getting an electric permit.
+Having electricity on your deck requires an electric permit.

+* Make sure to tell your reviewer your shed needs an electric permit and circle it on your application.

 * If you want to run a line of electricity to your deck for an outlet or fan, you will need to get a stand-alone electric permit in person from the&nbsp;[Service Center](/residential/resources/contact/#service-contact) at One Texas Center.

 * Only a registered electrician can get a permit if the electricity on your deck requires making changes to the main electrical meter.
-* If your deck requires a building permit, the City will automatically include the electric permit with your building permit.

 ### Tree permits